Frequently Asked Questions

 *Medicare rebates apply to Concession Card Holders and Rural patients.
 Please call 1300 991 477 to enquire.

-Our treatments usually require TGA Special Access Scheme approvals.
+Our medical cannabis treatments usually require TGA Special Access Scheme approvals.
 Conditions that may be approved by the TGA include but are not limited to:

 - Chronic pain